Puppy Information Page

-breed show dogs for ourselves... but... we seek quality pet homes, as
+breed performance dogs for ourselves... but... we seek quality pet homes, as

 not every puppy born

-is destined to become a show dog.
+is destined to become a performance dog.
 We seek homes that are active and/or familiar with big dogs.

-Typically only 1 or 2 puppies from every litter will become show dogs.
-Only occasionally will we seek out a home for a potential show dog, that is, an exceptional puppy whom we feel may have
+Typically only 1 or 2 puppies from every litter will become performance dogs.
+Only occasionally will we seek out a home for a potential performance dog, that is, an exceptional puppy whom we feel may have

 some valuable quality to contribute to the gene pool.

 If you are interested in showing/competing your puppy or in having a professional show your puppy, please let me know.
 Be aware that there are costs related to showing/performance and what we see at 8 weeks in a puppy

-as show potential, may not develop into a dog we feel is worthy of showing or breeding as an adult.
+as performance potential, may not develop into a dog we feel is worthy of showing or breeding as an adult.

 We seek out prospective companion homes that are extraordinary.
 Our owners are held to a very high standard and I expect all owners to be responsible pet owners that will represent the breed in a positive way.
 I encourage each owner to purchase the on demand Videos from Puppy Culture so that they may continue what I have started as far as training and socialization goes.
 I work extremely hard to ensure these puppies have an excellent start and it seems futile if the new owners do not know how to continue with appropriate situations and proper socialization.

 The first year of your puppy's life is incredibly busy.
 You MUST get your puppy to classes beginning almost as soon as they come home.
 A QUALITY dog trainer understands the relationship between beginning training as early as possible and making sure the puppy has his/her first vaccines.
 If you wait until your puppy is completely vaccinated to begin classes, you are missing a huge window of time.